ddumin501/CodingTest/python/datatype.md

 a = [1, 2, 3, 4, 5, 5, 5]
 remove_set = [3, 5]

-result = [i for i in a if
+result = [i for i in a if i not in remove_set] print(result)
 ```

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM5MDcwMzY3MywtNTM0NTEzMzAxXX0=
+eyJoaXN0b3J5IjpbLTEzOTY4Nzk1NTksLTUzNDUxMzMwMV19
 -->